Census: Sampling

-A census is often construed as the opposite of a sample as its intent is to count everyone in a population, rather than a fraction.
+A census is often construed as the opposite of a sample as it intends to count everyone in a population, rather than a fraction.
 However, population censuses do rely on a sampling frame to count the population.
 This is the only way to be sure that everyone has been included, as otherwise those not responding would not be followed up on and individuals could be missed.
 The fundamental premise of a census is that the population is not known, and a new estimate is to be made by the analysis of primary data.
 The use of a sampling frame is counterintuitive as it suggests that the population size is already known.
 However, a census is also used to collect attribute data on the individuals in the nation, not only to assess population size.
 This process of sampling marks the difference between a historical census, which was a house-to-house process or the product of an imperial decree, and the modern statistical project.

 The sampling frame used by a census is almost always an address register.
-Thus, it is not known if there is anyone resident or how many people there are in each household.
+Thus, it is not known if there are any residents or how many people there are in each household.
 Depending on the mode of enumeration, a form is sent to the householder, an enumerator calls, or administrative records for the dwelling are accessed.
-As a preliminary to the dispatch of forms, census workers will check any address problems on the ground.
-While it may seem straightforward to use the postal service file for this purpose, this can be out of date and some dwellings may contain a number of independent households.
-A particular problem is what are termed "communal establishments", a category that includes student residences, religious orders, homes for the elderly, people in prisons etc. As these are not easily enumerated by a single householder, they are often treated differently and visited by special teams of census workers to ensure they are classified appropriately.
+As a preliminary to the dispatch of forms, census workers will check for any address problems on the ground.
+While it may seem straightforward to use the postal service file for this purpose, this can be out of date and some dwellings may contain several independent households.
+A particular problem is what is termed "communal establishments", a category that includes student residences, religious orders, homes for the elderly, people in prisons, etc. As these are not easily enumerated by a single householder, they are often treated differently and visited by special teams of census workers to ensure they are classified appropriately.